My Students’ Projects

 C. P. E. Bach (1714–2014) Threecentennial Jubilee Anniversary

-In conjunction with the departments of Theory, Musicology, Organ, and Historical Keyboards at the Eastman School of Music, Rochester, NY, USA, students were showcased in three recitals honoring C. P. E. Bach and were also featured in a grand finale marathon along with other students performing on organ, fortepiano, clavichord, as well as harpsichord.
+In conjunction with the departments of Theory, Musicology, Organ, and Historical Keyboards at the Eastman School of Music, Rochester, NY, USA, students were showcased in three recitals honoring C. P. E. Bach and were also featured in a grand finale marathon along with other students performing on organ, fortepiano, clavichord, and harpsichord.
 Panels, discussions, and lectures on the subject followed.

 2010